-Johannesburg also known as Jozi, Jo’burg or eGoli, is the largest city in South Africa.
+Johannesburg also is known as Jozi, Jo’burg or eGoli, is the largest city in South Africa.
 Johannesburg is the provincial capital of Gauteng, the wealthiest province in South Africa, having the largest economy of any metropolitan region in Sub-Saharan Africa.
-The city is one of the 40 largest metropolitan areas in the world, and is also the world’s largest city not situated on a river, lake, or coastline.
+The city is one of the 40 largest metropolitan areas in the world and is also the world’s largest city not situated on a river, lake, or coastline.

 While Johannesburg is not officially one of South Africa’s three capital cities, it does house the Constitutional Court – South Africa’s highest court.
 The city is the source of a large-scale gold and diamond trade, due to its location on the mineral-rich Witwatersrand range of hills.
 Johannesburg is served by O.R.
 Tambo International Airport, the largest and busiest airport in Africa and a gateway for international air travel to and from the rest of southern Africa.
 More recently Lanseria International Airport has started international flights and is situated conveniently on the opposite side of the metropolis.

-On this tour we will discover this “city of gold” as well as the surrounding areas.
-The following is a possible route that we will follow for this well informed tour:
+On this tour, we will discover this “city of gold” as well as the surrounding areas.
+The following is a possible route that we will follow for this well-informed tour:

-Sandton Stock Exchange – Rivonia – Sandton City – Rosebank – Hyde Park – Illovo Boulevard – Gautrain Station in Rosebank – Houghton – Mandela’s House (Houghton) – Berea – Hillbrow – Constitution Hill – CBD of Johannesburg – Cirreldene – Bruma – Old Stock exchange – Reserve Bank in West Street – Goldfield Head Office – De Beers in Marshall Street –Ghandi Square – Marshall Square*
+Sandton Stock Exchange – Rivonia – Sandton City – Rosebank – Hyde Park – Illovo Boulevard – Gautrain Station in Rosebank – Houghton – Mandela’s House (Houghton) – Berea – Hillbrow – Constitution Hill – CBD of Johannesburg – Cirreldene – Bruma – Old Stock exchange – Reserve Bank in West Street – Goldfield Head Office – De Beers in Marshall Street –Gandhi Square – Marshall Square*